 Fees: 3,000 for a single entry visa and 6,000 for a double or multiple entry visa.
 If you’re visa-free you pay nothing obviously.

-Most countries are eligible for a Visa On Arrival which is valid for 30 days, and 15 countries are eligible for a visa-free period of up to 30 days.
+Most countries are eligible for a Visa On Arrival or an E-Visa which is eligible for 30 days.
+15 countries are eligible for a visa-free period of up to 30 days.
 See the map below to find out which visa you are eligible for.

 Green: Visa-free (30 days)